netsec-ethz/scion-tutorials/content/install/pkg.md

 modified your configuration and want it to be reset.

-!!!
-Note
+{% include alert type="note" content="
 The SCION services will be run as user `scion`.
 The configuration files for the SCION services are kept in `/etc/scion/`, log files will be placed in `/var/log/scion/`, and state (sqlite db-files) will be placed in `/var/run/scion/`.
+" %}

 ### Unpack configuration manually